-The generator fire suppression system, located overhead in the port mechanical space, operates automatically.
+The generator fire suppression system is located overhead in the mechanical space, just aft of the generator, and operates automatically.
 The extinguisher has been chosen and located to provide sufficient coverage of the generator compartment.
 While the system helps ensure bilge fire protection, it does not eliminate the U.S. Coast Guard requirement for hand held fire extinguishers.